How I became a city guide

 In December 2007, I came to the Netherlands with my husband, also Portuguese.
 We didn’t have any friends or family here to guide us and show us the way.
 So, when we moved to Almere, I said to him: “Let’s travel around the Netherlands to get to know the country”.
 Meanwhile, I began to write a blog, sharing our trips in the Netherlands and across Europe.
 Many times, I was told “You should be a tour guide”, but I needed to wait some time due to health reasons.

 In 2017, I underwent a complicated surgery and I spent great part of the year between homecare and the hospital, managing very delicate situations.
-After everything was fine, I restarted slowly, doing some voluntary work with local organizations like International Almere, Floriade, Corrosia (Team Franc 2018) and the Heritage House (during the Heritage Days).
+After everything was fine, I restarted slowly, doing some voluntary work with local organizations such International Almere, Corrosia (Team Franc 2018) and the Heritage House (during the Heritage Days).

 In September 2018, I became Portuguese teacher at Volksuniversiteit Almere and started to follow a course at ROC Amsterdam to become a National Guide in The Netherlands.
 For 14 months I studied History of the Netherlands, Architecture, Dutch Landscape, Cities Geography, Dutch Painting History and Guiding Methods and Techniques.
 All the training was in Dutch: lessons, books, study visits, presentations, practical works like guiding in the bus, on the boat, during a city walking tour or at museums.
 I studied hard and I got very good grades that I’m very proud of.